 - Substance Abuse Prevention, a collection of resources focused on the prevention of unhealthy use of alcohol and other drugs.

 - Substance Use Disorders, a collection of information about the definition and diagnosis of a substance use disorder.

 - Treatment Locator, a database of substance use treatment providers maintained by the federal Substance Abuse and Mental Health Services Administration.

 - Urban/Rural Women's Alcohol and Other Drug Treatment Projects, an overview of a statewide project that serves adult women in need of alcohol and other drug use treatment who are also receiving other services.

 - Wisconsin Alliance for Drug Endangered Children, an organization that exists to make a difference in the lives of children who are in danger because their parents or caregivers are using, dealing, or manufacturing drugs.

-This is a program at the UW-Madison School of Medicine and Public Health, Department of Family Medicine, that provides training and consultation on fetal alcohol spectrum disorders, clinical assessment of women and children at risk, and support to professionals working in the field.
+- Wisconsin Fetal Alcohol Spectrum Disorders Project, a program of UW-Madison School of Medicine and Public Health, Department of Family Medicine that provides training and consultation on fetal alcohol spectrum disorders, clinical assessment of women and children at risk, and support to professionals working in the field.

-A free hotline (1-800-QUIT-NOW) available 24 hours a day, 7 days week for smokers who want help quitting.
+- Wisconsin Tobacco Quitline, a free hotline (1-800-QUIT-NOW) available 24/7 for smokers who want help quitting.